Positivity and convexity in incomplete cooperative games: Convex extensions

+In our attempt, to derive similar results for a more general setting, we surveyed existing results regarding submodular set functions (recall a set function $v \colon 2^N \to \mathbb{R}$ is submodular if and only if $-v$ is supermodular).

-Extendability of submodular functions was first studied in 2014 by Seshadhri and Von\-dr{\'a}k~\cite{seshadhri2014submodularity}.
+The study of extendability of submodular functions initiated Seshadhri and Von\-dr{\'a}k in~\cite{Seshadhri2014}.
 They introduced \textit{path certificate}, a combinatorial structure whose existence certifies that a submodular function is not extendable.
-They also showed an example of a partial function defined on almost all coalitions which is not extendable, but by removing a value for any coalition, the game becomes extendable.
-Later in 2018, Bhaskar and Kumar studied extendability of several classes of set functions, including submodular functions (see~\cite{BK2018partextension}).
+They also showed an example of a partial function defined on almost all coalitions that is not extendable, but by removing a value for any coalition, the game becomes extendable.
+Later in 2018, Bhaskar and Kumar~\cite{Bhaskar2018} studied extendability of several classes of set functions, including submodular functions.
 Inspired by the results of Seshadhri and Vondr{\'a}k, they introduced a more natural combinatorial certificate of non-extendability --- \textit{square certificate}.
-Using this concept, they were able to show that a submodular function is extendable on the entire domain if and only if it is extendable on its lattice closure.
-In 2019, the same authors showed that the problem of extendability for a subclass of submodular functions, so-called \textit{coverage functions}, is NP-complete.
-For more information, see~\cite{BK2019coverextension}.
-Formally, the following theorem will be needed for our results.

-We remind the reader that the \emph{lattice closure} $LC(\mathcal K)$ of a set of points $\mathcal K \subseteq 2^N$ in a partially ordered set (poset) $(2^N,\subseteq)$ is the inclusion-minimal subset of $2^N$ that contains $\mathcal K$ and is closed under the operation of union and intersection of sets.
+Using this concept, they were able to show that a submodular function is extendable on the entire domain if and only if it is extendable on the lattice closure of the sets with defined values.
+The \emph{lattice closure} $LC(\K)$ of a set of points $\K \subseteq 2^N$ in a partially ordered set $(2^N,\subseteq)$ is the inclusion-minimal subset of $2^N$ that contains $\K$ and that is closed under the operation of union and intersection of sets.
+Following is a modification of Theorem 7 from~\cite{Bhaskar2018}. \begin{theorem}\cite{Bhaskar2018} Let $(N,\K,v)$ be an incomplete cooperative game and Incomplete game $(N,\K,v)$ is $\Co$-extendable if and only if there is supermodular $w\colon 2^\mathcal{F} \to \mathbb{R}$ such that $w(S)=v(S)$ for $S \in \K$. \end{theorem}